aloyak/badapple/README.md

 ## Supported Platforms

-This project is supported on Linux (With X11 or Wayland) and Windows
+This project is supported on Linux with X11

+**Wayland and Windows are not yet implemented**

 ## Building